Genre: Alternate Universe

 "Davies doesn't have the reputation to be written up," snapped Guppy.

-?" snapped John, and he and Jack exchanged dark looks.
+"Oh what?" snapped John, and he and Jack exchanged dark looks.
 Guppy was already pulling out her notebook, uncapping her pen and thinking about what to write.
 Saxons were smirking to each other, and Officer Guppy gave them a pointed look.

 "I don't know what you boys are smirking at," she glared, and their smiles vanished under her gaze.
 She scribbled some more in her notebook.
 "One more warning, Harkness, and you're in isolation.
 Understand?
 Same for you, Hart; Harper.
 This is a word-of-mouth warning to you, Jones."

 Ianto felt his mouth open and close a few times.
 In the end he just settled on a 'Yes, ma'am'.

 "Carry on!"
 Guppy commanded, and the crowd began moving again.
 Owen tried to say something to Jack, but he strode away and pushed himself forcefully through the crowd, not looking at Ianto when he passed him and disappearing into the throng.

 Being jostled, he started moving again towards the exit, aware that he'd lost Alex and couldn't see Owen or John anywhere.
 He decided to bear left, into the thick of the Torchwood crowd, consciously unbuttoning the front of his jumpsuit a little way to try and fit in a bit better and look less like the opposing team.